kyougene/restaurant-page/README.md

 - Using NPM <br>
 - Solidifying DOM manipulation practices by loading entire HTML content with javscript<br>
 Note: <br>
-- Minimum styling was used
+- Minimal styling was used